andytudhope/living-blue-book/source/knowledge_repo/index.md

 "You say you’ve unrolled the carpet of time, step then beyond life itself and reason, till you arrive at God’s command." — Hakim Abul-Majd Majdūd ibn Ādam Sanā'ī Ghaznavi

+"Only god doesn't pain me today.
+Is it because today doesn't exist?" — Roberto Juarroz

 "So, instead of trying to pull ourselves up by our bootlaces, let's take off our shoes altogether, feel the earth beneath our feet and the sun in our hair.
 Then, when we step forward with helping hands, we will leave no trace." — Anthony Osler